 What are the best adventure games?
-From 1976’s text-based Adventure – that gave the genre its name – through the point-and-click golden age of the ‘90s up to more modern fare, few genres have endured quite so well.
-That multi-decade lifespan has produced some astounding titles, so it is certainly a struggle to narrow down a list of the best adventure games.
+From 1976’s text-based Adventure – that gave the genre its name – through the point-and-click golden age of the ‘90s and up to more modern fare, few genres have endured quite so well as the adventure game.
+That multi-decade lifespan has produced some of the most astounding titles, so it is certainly a struggle to narrow down a list of the best adventure games.

 Hey there, adventurer, point and click your way to the best indie games on PC.

 We frequently return to our lists to make sure they are as up-to-date as possible and represent the very best the genre has to offer, so you can be confident that what we list below are nothing less than classics.

 - Grim Fandango

 - The Walking Dead: Season One